Universal Basic Ownership (UBO)

 - UBO is gradual, dynamic, flexible and does not necessarily rely on governments or corporations — it relies on the internet.

 ‘The 21st century doesn’t belong to China, the United States, or Silicon Valley.
 It belongs to the internet.’

 Summary and next steps

 This article was intended to introduce you to the idea of Universal Basic Ownership (UBO).
-We don’t yet know exactly how this would work, but we’re working on it.
-Much more research is needed, but the potential is huge.
-Research is underway.
+Much more research is needed and underway.
+The potential is huge.
 We’re asking and answering questions like;